contri-dev/Courses/README.md

 # courses
-In this branch I store my projects while they aren't complete.
+In this Repo I store the projects of all courses I take.